cybot1711/ctsa/README.md

 - Help your team succeed at all costs.

 ### Notes
 There will be one error visible in the console, and it comes from tilt.js.
 A good opportunity to contribute to that repo.
+Tilt also shows some warnings when running tests (Clearly they have not paid tribute to the compiler gods).
 My design skills are average.